Efficient Error Certification for Physics-Informed Neural Networks: Abstract

 \section{Abstract}

-Recent work provides promising evidence that Physics-informed neural networks (PINN) can efficiently solve partial differential equations (PDE).
+Recent work provides promising evidence that Physics-Informed Neural Networks (PINN) can efficiently solve partial differential equations (PDE).
 However, previous works have failed to provide guarantees on the \textit{worst-case} residual error of a PINN across the spatio-temporal domain -- a measure akin to the tolerance of numerical solvers -- focusing instead on point-wise comparisons between their solution and the ones obtained by a solver on a set of inputs.
 In real-world applications, one cannot consider tests on a finite set of points to be sufficient grounds for deployment, as the performance could be substantially worse on a different set.
-To alleviate this issue, we establish tolerance-based \textit{correctness} conditions for PINNs over the \textit{entire} input domain.
-To verify the extent to which they hold, we introduce $\partial$-CROWN: a general, efficient and scalable post-training framework to bound PINN residual errors.
-We demonstrate its effectiveness in obtaining tight certificates by applying it to two classically studied PDEs -- Burgers' and \schrodinger's equations --, and two more challenging ones with real-world applications -- the Allan-Cahn and Diffusion-Sorption equations.
+To alleviate this issue, we establish guaranteed error-based conditions for PINNs over their \textit{continuous} applicability domain.
+To verify the extent to which they hold, we introduce \partialcrown: a general, efficient and scalable post-training framework to bound PINN residual errors.
+We demonstrate its effectiveness in obtaining tight certificates by applying it to two classically studied PINNs -- Burgers' and \schrodinger's equations --, and two more challenging ones with real-world applications -- the Allan-Cahn and Diffusion-Sorption equations.